SysKitTeam/docs-point/docs/storage-management/storage-management-overview.md

 Here's why you should maintain an active approach to your Storage Management:

  * **Your monthly expenses are directly linked** to the efficiency of your storage management, particularly within SharePoint sites connected to your organization's purchased licenses.
  * When you run out of storage for your SharePoint sites, depending on your plan, you would have to use the Office 365 Extra File Storage add-on to **buy more storage** in 1GB increments.
- * **The best thing you can do to avoid additional costs is to clean up your storage proactively** and use tools that are available to manage and optimize the usage of your storage.
+ * **The best thing you can do to avoid additional costs is to clean up or archive your storage proactively** and use tools that are available to manage and optimize the usage of your storage.

 [For more details about site storage limits, take a look at this article.](../faq/site-storage-limits.md)